uran124/yagodgo/README.md

-# YagodGO Web App
+# BerryGo Web App

-This project contains a simple PHP application for the YagodGO delivery service.
+This project contains a simple PHP application for the BerryGo delivery service.

 ## Running tests